How to Choose the Best Water Storage Containers for Your Home

 Storage Environment

-Your chosen location should provide optimal conditions that are cool, dry, and dark with temperatures between 50°F –70°F. Garages get warm to hot in the summer so use your garage as last resort unless you are willing to rotate your water supply every six months.
+Choose a location that provides optimal conditions—cool, dry, and dark, with temperatures between 50°F and 70°F. (Note: Garages can become very warm in the summer; consider using your garage only as a last resort, unless you are willing to rotate your water supply every six months.)

 Control Light